-Variable temperatures is not the only thing that the Inconel 625 can withstand, as the same applies for variable pressures, and very harsh environments that induce high rates of oxidation.
+Variable temperatures are not the only thing that the Inconel 625 can withstand, as the same applies for variable pressures and very harsh environments that induce high rates of oxidation.
 In general, it finds application in sea-water applications, the chemical processing industry, the nuclear energy field, and also the aerospace sector.

-As it is evident from the latter especially, the Inconel 625 is also very resistance to cracking, rupture and creeping damage, featuring high tensile strength and extraordinary corrosion versatility.
+As it is evident from the latter especially, the Inconel 625 is also very resistant to cracking, rupture and creeping damage, featuring high tensile strength and extraordinary corrosion versatility.

-Tech Steel & Materials offers Nickel Inconel Alloy 625 in 4 sub-type specifications, each in multiple shapes/forms:
+Tech Steel & Materials offers Nickel Inconel Alloy 625 in 4 sub-type specifications, each in multiple and customized shapes/forms:

 - AMS 5599 (Plate, Sheet or Strip)